 Events Committee Chair

-Lisa Miller is the Vice President of Business Development for Covey Security, a client-driven physical Security firm headquartered in Phoenix, Arizona.
-With over a decade of experience in business development, Lisa is responsible for the growth of Covey Security’s business and has been instrumental in expanding the Covey Security brand.
+Lisa Miller is the Vice President of Business Development for Blackstone Security, a client-driven physical Security firm headquartered in Phoenix, Arizona.
+With over a decade of experience in business development, Lisa is responsible for the growth of Blackstone Security’s business and has been instrumental in expanding the Blackstone Security brand.